Porgramming-Hero-web-course/batch-4-assignment-1-sakib-xrz/blog-1.md

 ## Summary

 `Union` and `intersection` types are essential tools in TypeScript for creating clean, maintainable code with strong type safety.
-By understanding when and how to use them, you can write more versatile and reliable applications.
+By understanding when and how to use them, we can write more versatile and reliable applications.